 Despite the financial struggles that airlines are undergoing, airports remain busy.
 Consequently, air traffic controllers are needed for the crucial job of safely guiding complex flight routes.
-Employment opportunities for air traffic controllers are expected to increase 10 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for air traffic controllers are expected to increase 10 percent, according to the Bureau of Labor Statistics.
 Air traffic controllers earn an average salary of $117,240 annually.

 What Does an Air Traffic Controller Do?